matrix-org/matrix-spec-proposals/proposals/3886-simple-rendezvous-capability.md

 ## Alternatives

+### Send-to-Device messaging

+The combination of this proposal and [MSC3903](https://github.com/matrix-org/matrix-spec-proposals/pull/3903) look similar in some regards to the existing [Send-to-device messaging](https://spec.matrix.org/v1.6/client-server-api/#send-to-device-messaging) capability.

+Whilst to-device messaging already provides a mechanism for secure communication between two Matrix clients/devices, a key consideration for the anticipated login with QR capability is that one of the clients is not yet authenticated with a Homeserver.

+Furthermore the client might not know which Homeserver the user wishes to connect to.

+Conceptually, one could create a new type of "guest" login that would allow the unauthenticated client to connect to a Homeserver for the purposes of communicating with an existing authenticated client via to-device messages.

+Some considerations for this:

+Where the "actual" Homeserver is not known then the "guest" Homeserver nominated by the new client would need to be federated with the "actual" Homeserver.

+The "guest" Homeserver would probably want to automatically clean up the "guest" accounts after a short period of time.

+The "actual" Homeserver operator might not want to open up full "guest" access so a second type of "guest" account might be required.

+Does the new device/client need to accept the T&Cs of the "guest" Homeserver?

+### Other existing protocols

 Try and do something with STUN or TURN or [COAP](http://coap.technology/).

+### Implementation details

 Rather than requiring the devices to poll for updates, "long-polling" could be used instead similar to `/sync`.